AchrefBY/AchrefBY/README.md

 ### Background
-- 📚 Currently pursuing an ICT Engineering degree.
+- 📚 An ICT Engineering graduate.
 - 🔍 Passionate about the incredible advancement of technology and its potential impact on humanity.

 ### Interests and Aspirations